 Two 30 bbl Fermentation tanks and a 30 bbl Brite tank are installed and filled with the first production-sized batch of Cutthroat.

-First kegs of Cutthroat hit the market in early February and King's Peak is kegged that same weak.
+First kegs of Cutthroat hit the market in early February and King's Peak is kegged that same week.
 India IPA (now known as Trader) follows suit.
 Today, these three beers are old enough to drink themselves.
 Production reaches 2,000bbls of beer.

 We install a Krones bottling line capable of capping 130 beers a minute.
 Cutthroat, King's Peak, Trader and Golden Spike are released in 12oz bottles.